 The country's varied coastlines and inland waterways, provide a wide range of sailing experiences.

 Waters are generally calmer in summer, but still somewhat rough and busy with commercial traffic.
 Be wary around the Osterams to the east of Borkum, where waters can be particularly shallow and with strong west to north-westerly winds that can impact sailing.
-If you are not an experienced sailor, you can book a skipper with your chartered yacht in Germany with Zizoo.
+If you are not an experienced sailor, you can book a skippered sailing holiday in Germany with Zizoo.
 The Baltic Sea, however, is renowned for being particularly calm with mild temperatures in summer.

-Wondering whether you need a skipper with your boat rental in Germany?
+Wondering whether you need a skipper during your sailing holiday in Germany?
 Check here to find out.